 Conyers School was first founded in 1590 to serve the community of Yarm and surrounding areas.
 It has a long and rich tradition of providing a first class education and playing a full role in the wider life of the town.

 The Trust expanded during 2018 with local primary schools Kirklevington and Layfield joining with Conyers School and Bader Primary school.
-Levendale Primary joined the Trust from April 2019.
-There are strong links between all these schools and shared values and ethos.
-Together we feel we can do more for our local communities, students, parents and staff.
+Levendale Primary joined the Trust from April 2019 and Bewley Primary School came on board in September 2019.

-With the expansion of the Trust to now include Bader, Kirklevington, Layfield and Levendale Primary schools, and with one other local school in the process of joining, the Trustees felt it was appropriate to have a new name to reflect the changes.
-Inspired by the first school in Stockton, the Trust has decided to change its name to The 1590 Trust.
+With the expansion of the Trust, the Trustees felt it was appropriate to have a new name to reflect the changes.
+Inspired by the first school in Stockton, the Trust changed its name to The 1590 Trust in September 2018.